-Module 1: Barn Tour: Stony Kill is a working farm where students will visit with our resident livestock including our beef and dairy cattle, sheep, chickens, guinea hens, and pigs.
-This 1860’s barn was constructed to be open to the southeast protecting the animals from the cold north wind while maximizing the energy of the winters’ sun.
-In some ways the barn is an example of energy efficient technology of its era.
+Module 1: Barn and Livestock Tour (all grades): Stony Kill is a working farm where students will visit with our resident livestock including our beef and dairy cattle, sheep, chickens and pigs.
+The 1860’s barn was constructed to be open to the southeast protecting the animals from the cold north wind while maximizing the energy of the winters’ sun.
+In some ways, the barn is an example of energy efficient technology of its era.
 Students will learn about our on-site livestock, where our food comes from and enjoy a hands-on interaction with our animals.

-Module 2: Nature’s Recycler’s: This hands-on activity will allow students to dig into a compost bin to discover a diverse team of decomposers that work together as nature’s premier recyclers.
-Earthworms alongside other organisms are an essential part of the farm transforming animal waste into rich fertile soil.
+Module 2: Choose one: Nature’s Recycler’s (grades 2 – 7): This hands-on activity will allow students to dig into a compost bin to discover a diverse team of decomposers that work together as nature’s premier recyclers.
+We’ll make a mini composter using natural materials for a take-home classroom experiment.

-Module 3: Dirty Water Stony Kill Farm is part of the Hudson River watershed and proper farming techniques are instrumental in keeping our watershed clean.
+Module 3: Choose one: Dirty Water (grades 4 – 7): Stony Kill Farm is part of the Hudson River watershed and proper farming techniques are instrumental in keeping our watershed clean.
 Students will learn about various types of erosion, integrated pest management and waste management and how a farming practices can protect and enhance the environment.
 They will participate in a hands-on activity to highlight various types of water pollution.

-Module 4: Honey Bees: One in every three bites we eat is the result of insect pollination.
-Honey bees though non-native to North America are not only used to pollinate crops but produce their own agricultural product, honey, gathered from the nectar of Stony Kill Farm.
+Module 4: Choose one: Honey Bees and Pollination (all grades): One in every three bites we eat is the result of insect pollination.
+Honey bees though non-native to North America are not only used to pollinate crops but produce their own agricultural product, honey, gathered from the nectar at Stony Kill Farm.
 Students will learn the inner workings of the hive by observing the bees in action in our observation hive and will taste different varieties of honey.